What Cooks Do

 Cooks typically do the following:

-- Check freshness of food and ingredients before cooking
+- Ensure the freshness of food and ingredients

 - Weigh, measure, and mix ingredients according to recipes

-- Bake, roast, grill, broil, or fry meats, fish, vegetables, and other foods
+- Bake, grill, or fry meats, fish, vegetables, and other foods

 - Boil and steam meats, fish, vegetables, and other foods

-- Clean work areas, equipment, utensils, dishes, and silverware
+- Clean work areas, equipment, utensils, and dishes

-- Cook, hold, and store food or food ingredients
+- Cook, handle, and store food or ingredients

-The responsibilities of cooks vary depending on where they work, the size of the facility, and the complexity and level of service offered.
+The responsibilities of cooks vary depending on where they work, the size of the facility, and the level of service offered.
+However, in all establishments, they follow established sanitation procedures when handling food.
+For example, they store food and ingredients at the correct temperatures to prevent bacterial growth.

 Short-order cooks prepare foods in restaurants and coffee shops that emphasize fast service and quick food preparation.
 They usually prepare sandwiches, fry eggs, and cook french fries, often working on several orders at the same time.

-Private household cooks plan and prepare meals in private homes, according to the client’s tastes and dietary needs.
+Private household cooks, sometimes called personal chefs, plan and prepare meals in private homes, according to the client’s tastes and dietary needs.
 They order groceries and supplies, clean the kitchen, and wash dishes and utensils.
 They also may cater parties, holiday meals, luncheons, and other social events.
-Most private household chefs typically work for one full-time client.
+Private household cooks typically work for one full-time client, although some are self-employed or employed by an agency, regularly making meals for multiple clients.